-- (a) The committee or subcommittee, as applicable, shall make a finding regarding the criteria stated in RSA 162-H:16, IV, and Site 301.13 through 301.16, and issue an order pursuant to RSA 541-A:35 issuing or denying a certificate. - (b) The committee shall keep an order and filings related to an application on file in its public records for at least 10 years following the date of the final order on any appeal.
+- (a) The committee or subcommittee, as applicable, shall make a finding regarding the criteria stated in RSA 162-H:16, IV, and Site 301.13 through 301.176, and issue an order pursuant to RSA 541-A:35 issuing or denying a certificate. - (b) The committee shall keep an written decision or order and all filings related to an application on file in its public records for not less than 5at least 10 years following the date of the final decision or order or the date of the decision on any appeal, unless the director of the division of records management and archives of the department of state sets a different retention period pursuant to rules adopted under RSA 5:40.